Free at Last

 From malice or just curiosity?

-We pay a heavy price to be excused
+They pay a heavy price to be excused

-For losing that sweet decorum: honour.
+For losing that Manly decorum: honour.
 105

-Given it's an arrogant wish to teach,
+Given it's an arrogant wish, to teach,

 Measure matters much less than tolerance,